Shear viscosity and Stokes-Einstein violation in supercooled light and heavy water: Introduction

-Because the hydrogen bond, at the heart of water's anomalies, is strongly affected by isotopic substitution of hydrogen with deuterium~\cite{Ceriotti2016}, comparison between light and heavy water can provide new insight.
+Because the hydrogen bond, at the heart of water's anomalies, is strongly affected by isotopic substitution of hydrogen with deuterium~\cite{ceriotti_nuclear_2016}, comparison between light and heavy water can provide new insight.
 Trading H$_2$O for D$_2$O represents a larger relative change in the moment of inertia of a molecule than in its mass.
 Therefore, one may expect that translational and rotational properties are affected in different ways.
-Unfortunately, whereas $D_\mathrm{s}$~\cite{Price1999} and $\tau_{\theta}$~\cite{Qvist2012} data for supercooled D$_2$O are available, the only viscosity data is from Ref.~\cite{Osipov1977}, which we proved to be biased in the case of H$_2$O. It appears therefore necessary to produce reliable data for the viscosity of supercooled D$_2$O. To this end, we have applied the Brownian motion method to heavy water.
+Unfortunately, whereas $D_{s}$~\cite{price_self-diffusion_1999} and $\tau_{\theta}$~\cite{qvist_rotational_2012} data for supercooled D$_2$O are available, the only viscosity data is from Ref.~\cite{osipov_shear_1977}, which we proved to be biased in the case of H$_2$O. It appears therefore necessary to produce reliable data for the viscosity of supercooled D$_2$O. To this end, we have applied the Brownian motion method to heavy water.
 We report here values down to $243.7\,\mathrm{K}$, $33.3\,\mathrm{K}$ below the melting point.

 During this study, we were able to improve our measurement procedure, so that we also report new data for light water which agree with our previous results, but have better accuracy.
-Viscosity of supercooled water is a key parameter in the spreading of cold droplets on surfaces~\cite{Maitra2014,Schremb2017,Ding2018}, making its precise knowledge relevant to the phenomenon of icing of roads and aircrafts.
+Viscosity of supercooled water is a key parameter in the spreading of cold droplets on surfaces~\cite{maitra_supercooled_2014,schremb_normal_2018,ding_how_2018}, making its precise knowledge relevant to the phenomenon of icing of roads and aircrafts.

 The paper is organized as follows.
 Experimental details are presented in Section~\ref{Ragueneau_ExperimentalDetails} and results in Section~\ref{Ragueneau_Results}.
-Section~\ref{RagueneauLiterature} reviews the literature data on dynamic quantities of water (viscosity, self-diffusion coefficient and rotation diffusion).
+Section~\ref{RagueneauLiterature} reviews the literature data on dynamic quantities of water (viscosity, self-diffusion coefficient and rotational correlation time).
 Their temperature dependence is analyzed in Section~\ref{Ragueneau_Discussion}, which also discusses the SE and SED violation.
 Concluding remarks are given in Section~\ref{sec:conclusion}.